go101/tinyrouter/README.md

 ### How

 The TinyRouter implementation groups routes:
-1. first by number of tokens in path patterns.
+1. first by number of tokens (or called segments) in path patterns.
 1. then by request methods.
-1. then by path segment token string lengths and whether or not a path segment is wildcard.
-   Wildcard segments are largers than non-wildcard (fixed) segments.
-   Segments with longer tokens are larger than segments with shorter tokens.
+(This step may be exchanged with the first step in the future versions.)
+1. then (for the 1st segment in patterns), by wildcard (parameterized) or not.
+Non-wildcard segments are called fixed segments.
+1. then for the segments in the fixed group in the last step, group them by their length.
+1. for each group with the same token length, sort the segments in it.

+(Repeat the last steps for 2nd, 3rd, ..., segments.)

 When a request comes, its URL path will be parsed into tokens (one **k** in **_O(2k+N)_**).
 1. The route group (by number of tokens) with the exact number of tokens will be selected.
 1. Then the route sub-group with the exact reqest method will be selected.
-1. Then routes will be looked up by their sorted order (another **k** and the **N** in **_O(2k+N)_**).
-   Several micro-optimizations are utilized so that the time complexity for most cases would be **_O(2k+N/m)_**).
+1. Then, for the 1st token, find the start segment with the same length in the fixed groups.
+   If all the fixed segments with the same length don't match, the try to find the match for next toekn in the wildcard group.

+(Repeat the last step, until a match is found or all unmatch is reported.)